extension-dev/include_notebook_docs/README.md

 ### Variables and Data Flow

-Throughout include Notebooks, you'll have access to globally scope "variables."
+Throughout include.ai Notebooks, you'll have access to globally scope "variables."
 These variables can be used as inputs into code blocks or displayed texts.

 There are two main ways of changing the values of a variable:
 * Use an interaction block like Input Block or Dropdown block to manually update variable values.